Trying to figure out how to get from Pereira to Salento? I’ve got all your options here!

 We’ve driven in lots of countries around the world, but we were very happy to not drive in Colombia.

-However, if you still prefer to rent a car, I would book with Rentalcars.com – they are my favorite site to rent cars from.
-And you will find staffed parking lots in Salento if your lodging doesn’t provide parking of its own.
+👉 However, if you still prefer to rent a car, I would book with Rentalcars.com – they are my favorite site to rent cars from.
+You can find staffed parking lots in Salento if your lodging doesn’t provide parking of its own.

 How to Get from Pereira to Salento – Final Thoughts

 When we visited Salento, we tried to get a Cabify and ended up taking a taxi down, and then took the bus to Pereira on the way back out.
 My top choice to arrive in Salento is via the bus, as it’s a safe, inexpensive, and easy way to travel.